Particl-Community/academy/in-depth/indepth_mp_explained.rst

 The Data Storage Network (DSN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data Storage Network (DSN) is a generic term that describes a specific set of software with the purpose of storing and retrieving data on the internet.
+Data Storage Network (DSN) is a generic term that describes a specific set of software that store and retrieve data on the internet.

 The default (and for the moment, the only) DSN used on Particl is the :term:`SMSG network <SecureMessaging (SMSG)>`.
 It is a P2P BitMessage-like message mixnet that runs parallel to Particl’s blockchain.
 It is hosted on the same nodes that run the Particl blockchain.